How To Do The Ceylon Stitch – The Stitch That Looks Like Knitting

 How To Finish The Stitches

-The edges along the rows of stitches are secured to the fabric.
-However, the middle of the stitches will not be and can slightly roll up and move around.
-You’ll want to secure the very bottom row of the stitches by starting and ending each loop through the fabric.
+You’ll notice that the edges along the rows of stitches are secured to the fabric.
+However, the middle of the stitches lay freely on top of the fabric, which can cause them to roll up and move around.
+If this is happening, it’s helpful to secure the very bottom row of the stitches by starting and ending each loop through the fabric.

 Helpful Tips